faqs

 Specifically, as a birth doula, my job is to support people through birth.
 And although some birth doulas meet their clients or patients of medical care providers at “hello” in their birthing space, many mothers and birthing families connect with their birth doula long before birth, receiving prenatal support throughout their pregnancies and their early postpartum experience.
 That’s the comprehensive approach that I deliver here with Mother of Ease.

-When people do know that birth doulas exist, they often imagine hiring one who just provides support in their birthing space.
+• When people do know that birth doulas exist, they often imagine hiring one who just provides support in their birthing space.
 This is part of the work that I do as a birth doula, but my commitment to you is deeper and wider than the single day of your birth.
 As early as week twelve of your pregnancy, we can begin our work together.
 I get to know you and your intimate support partner very well.
 We have monthly doula prenatal gatherings (some of these are in-person) and communicate throughout each week of your pregnancy.
 I’ll accompany you to one or more of your primary care appointments (meet your providers).
 I educate you and answer questions on matters of pregnancy, providers of care, places of birth, labor, inductions and cesareans, childbirth, lactation, and postpartum experiences.
 And I stay connected with you during your first six weeks postpartum with in-person check-ins and middle-of-the-night what do I do? video calls.
-I am more than a birth doula, I am a Birth Continuum Guide.
-Here to truly journey with you - to and through.
+Although just being a birth doula is a beautiful and worthy work, my service extends beyond.
+I’m a Birth Continuum Guide—here to holistically journey with you, to and through.

-I am a Black woman with a young Black family.
+• I am a Black woman with a young Black family.
 I am raising my family alongside my Black husband, and have done so, at times, in very isolating and stressful circumstances.
-I know very well what it is like to not have educated, empathetic, thorough support - and have keen sight for individuals who do not present, or come from, or are not surrounded by reserves of the care that they need.
-These folks, regularly, in this country, do not get the care that they need.
+I know very well what it is like to not have educated, empathetic, thorough support - and I have keen sight and heart for individuals who do not present, or come from, or are not surrounded by reserves of the care that they need.
 I readily identify with my community - our joys and our challenges - and I have dedicated my life to sharing my wisdom, experience, education, and support with and for Black women, our families, and our community.
-I did not go through all that I’ve gone through to not preserve my energy and design my service for my people.
-In the United States, on average, Black women are 2 to 3 times more likely to die from pregnancy related causes than white women.
-And college-educated Black women are increasingly prone to suffer great harm (for what I have registered as penance for their competence) in comparison to far less educated white women.
+In the United States, on average, Black women are 3 to 4 times more likely to die from pregnancy related causes than white women.
+And college-educated Black women are increasingly prone to suffer great harm (for what I have registered as penance for their competence) in comparison to less educated white women.
 As a member of this community, I have designed a support framework that nurtures us in the ways that no other people, culture, community or system can.
 Black women deserve one another.
 And I hold my private offerings of support exclusively for us.
 That is what I like to do with my time, and my Black business.

-No, I do not work for a hospital.
+• No, I do not work for a hospital.
 I work for you.
-I’m the founder of Mother of Ease, and I serve my clients and their interests at all times—through pregnancy, birth, postpartum, and early motherhood.
+I serve my clients and their interests at all times—through pregnancy, birth, postpartum, and early motherhood.

-Nevertheless, I am deeply engaged in both hospital and community work.
+Nevertheless, I am proactively engaged in both hospital and community work.
 I’m a Novant Verified Doula, the creator of the Novant BIPOC Doulas site, and I serve on Atrium Health’s Community Advisory Board for the Community Doula Program.
-I regularly participate in conversations that shape how doulas show up and are supported within healthcare systems.
+I regularly participate in conversations that shape how doulas show up and how they are supported within healthcare systems.

 So while I don’t work for a hospital, I absolutely work with them—and always with your well-being and our community’s forwarding at the center.